UN Secretary-General observes the impact of climate change in Kiribati

 Innocent and optimistic.

 The children of the Tebikenikora Village.
 During an earlier community meeting, a tearful young student appealed to the Secretary-General: ‘I cannot sleep at night worrying that the sea water might destroy my house and take me away.
 What will happen to me?’
-What can we do to protect their (our) future?
+What can the rest of the world do to protect their (our) future?

 The highest point of Tarawa at 3 meters.